AdobeDocs/marketo-measure.en/help/marketo-measure-and-adobe/unified-shell-overview.md

 Bookmarks will be redirected.
 For example, if you were to navigate to https://apps.bizible.com/Discover/391, you would be redirected to https://experience.adobe.com/bizible/Discover/391 after completing authentication.

-**I can't log in to Bizible through the Unified Shell.
+**I can't log in to Marketo Measure through the Unified Shell.
 What might the issue be?**

-If you can log in to Adobe Experience Cloud, but see the a page like the following, the issue could be on the Bizible side:
+If you can log in to Adobe Experience Cloud, but see the a page like the following, the issue could be on the Marketo Measure side:

    ![](assets/unified-shell-overview-11.png)